minjay/div_curl/README.md

 # div_curl
-The codes accompanying the paper "Cross-covariance functions for divergence-free and curl-free tangent vector fields on the sphere"
+The codes accompanying the paper "Cross-covariance functions for tangent vector fields on the sphere"

 The aim of this repository is to allow the reproduction of all numerical results reported in this paper.